reuven/oreilly-2022-summer-first-steps/README.md

-# Jupyter notebook from my "First Steps" course, Summer 2022
+# Files from my O'Reilly "First Steps" course, Summer 2022

 This repo will contain the Jupyter notebooks and files from my Summer 2022 "Python first steps" course